Typical Finnish things you should try | Finnair Israel

 Enjoy peace and quiet, and your personal space

-Compared to hectic metropolitan holidays, you will find peace and quiet in Finland even in cities.
-We are proud of our nature and fresh air and both of those can be sensed in our beautiful forests covering more than half of Finland's surface area.
-You won't experience cramped space in more urban conditions either.
-With a population of only 5,6 million people on 390,908 square kilometres, there definitely is room and space for everyone.
+Compared to hectic metropolitan holidays, you’ll find peace and quiet in Finland even in bigger cities.
+We’re proud of our nature and fresh air – both of which can be experienced in our beautiful forests covering more than half of Finland's surface area.
+You won't experience cramped space in more urban conditions, either.
+With a population of only 5.6 million people on 390,908 square kilometres, there definitely is room and space for everyone.

-But you can also find some peace and quiet in surprising places, such as on public transport.
-Because we Finns love our personal space.
+But you can also find peace and quiet in surprising places – even on public transport.
+After all, we Finns love our personal space.

 Pick berries and mushrooms

 Thanks to the clean air and fresh water, you can eat many wild berries and mushrooms straight from the forest.
-When the day gets shorter and when autumn gets closer, many Finnish families head to the woods and pick the fresh forest delicacies – local food at its very best.
+As autumn approaches and the days grow shorter, many Finnish families head to the woods and pick the fresh forest delicacies – local food at its very best.

-Go pick blueberries, lingonberries, cranberries and cloudberries, a true pearl of the swamps, and enjoy the stunning sceneries around you.
-This all is possible as in Finland we have public access rights, so-called everyman’s rights which allows you to pick almost anything you desire from the forest.
-Just remember to not damage the environment or disturb others while exercising public access rights.
+Go pick blueberries, lingonberries, cranberries and cloudberries, a true pearl of the swamps, and enjoy the stunning scenery around you.
+This is all possible as in Finland we have public access rights, so-called everyman’s rights which allow you to pick almost anything you desire from the forest.
+Just remember to respect the environment and others while enjoying your public access rights.

 There are 5.6 million inhabitants in Finland and more than 3 million saunas.
 This means one sauna per household on average!
 You can find saunas in private apartments and on the shores of Finland’s countless lakes.
 Many companies have their own saunas, some saunas float on water and there is even a sauna gondola at the Ylläs Ski Resort in the Finnish Lapland!

-Try some of Finland’s most unique saunas: a modern Löyly in Helsinki, Kiilopää smoke sauna in Saariselkä and a wonderful snow sauna in Rovaniemi.
-Yes, you read correctly, the sauna is made from snow and ice and the only thing made of wood are the benches.
+Try some of Finland’s most unique saunas: the modern Löyly in Helsinki, Kiilopää smoke sauna in Saariselkä, or the wonderful snow sauna in Rovaniemi.
+Yes, you read that correctly, the sauna is made from snow and ice and the only thing made of wood are the benches.

 Drink tap water

 In Finland, the water that comes straight out of the tap is pure and healthy.
-In fact, among the highest quality in the world.
+In fact, it ranks among the highest quality worldwide.
 On top of that, it might be the most tasteful water you have ever drunk!
 In Finland, tap water is available for everyone.
 Many Finns carry their own reusable bottle with them and when thirsty they simply fill them from the tap.

 Adventure the outdoors

 Finland is a true treasury of unique, unspoiled wilderness and fantastic national parks.
 Not to forget about stunning lake views and the world’s largest archipelago.
-Try hiking and mountain biking year around as there are many trails available around the country.
-Lakeland and the coastal area provide a great setting for maritime activities like canoeing, paddling, sailing and fishing.
+Try hiking and mountain biking, as there are many trails available around the country all year round.
+Lakeland and the coastal area provide a great setting for maritime activities like canoeing, paddling, sailing, and fishing.

 In winter, Finns’ favourite activities are cross-country and downhill skiing, snowshoe hiking, swimming in a hole of ice and ice skating.